BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 1 Introduction to the original Guidelines on Contract Boundaries.

-Page 5/18

 --- Page 6 ---

-![**Summary:**
-The logo of EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo consists of a blue, rounded diamond-shaped emblem with the European Union circle of stars, next to the stylized lowercase acronym "eiopa" in grey.
-Below this, the full name of the authority is written in two lines of grey text.

-**Text:**
-eiopa
-European Insurance and
-Occupational Pensions Authority](#)

 ![A text slide with a light blue background outlining guidelines for insurance and reinsurance undertakings.
 The text details how to assess if premiums fully reflect risks, including the right to amend premiums and benefits so their expected present value exceeds that of future benefits.
 It references Commission Delegated Regulation 2015/35 and discusses the importance of individual risk assessment, such as self-assessments or medical exams for mortality and health risks.